samirsinghkshatriya/Backend-Development-Checklist/README.md

 ---

+# Final Evaluation Criteria (Important)

+A project will be considered complete and industry-ready only if:

+- All CRUD APIs are fully working
+- MongoDB schema design is clean and scalable
+- Advanced queries (filter, sort, search, pagination) are implemented
+- JWT authentication system is working
+- Middleware system is properly structured
+- Error handling is consistent across project
+- Aggregation pipeline is implemented
+- MVC architecture is properly followed
+- Entire dataset is fully integrated into backend
+- API documentation (Postman) is properly completed

 ## 19. Good to Have (NOT MANDATORY – Implement Any 5 Out of 20 for Extra Skill Boost)

 - [ ] API Response Standardization implemented